Codecademy/docs/content/cpp/cpp.md

 C++ is a very popular language for performance-critical applications that rely on speed and efficient memory management.
 It’s used in a wide range of industries including software and game development, VR, robotics, and scientific computing.

-Fun fact: The Learn C++ course on Codecademy was co-written with the C++ creator, Bjarne Stroustrup.
+Fun fact: Codecademy's Learn C++ course was co-written with the C++ creator, Bjarne Stroustrup.